 Currently there are 5 Clubs: Shawnee and Parkland in West Louisville, Newburg, Ed Endres in New Albany and Jeffersonville.
 Clubs are located in neighborhoods where our members live so they are convenient and easily accessible.
 Each Club has a gym, game room, computer room, education room and dedicated teen space.
 Limited engagement is currently in place by Bellarmine University; however residents of the Parkland community have reached out for further support.

 The Office of Service and Leadership is also available to assist you in the process of making connections and suggesting other possibilities.
-Please contact Natasha Begin at email@example.com for assistance.
+Please contact Brooke Wilson at email@example.com for assistance.